jruels/tf-dev/labs/aap-inventory-creds-ad-hoc/index.md

 ## Create an Inventory

 Let’s get started: The first thing we need is an inventory of managed hosts.
 This is the equivalent of an inventory file in Ansible Engine.
-There is a lot more to it (like dynamic inventories) but let’s start with the basics.
+There is a lot more to it (like dynamic inventories), but let’s start with the basics.

-In the web UI menu on the left side, go to **Resources** → **Inventories**, click the **Add** button and choose **Add inventory**
+In the web UI menu on the left side, go to **Resources** → **Inventories**, click the **Add** button, and choose **Add inventory.**

 Provide the following: